piaoziyue/ReadNIMEwithMeWeb/_posts/reading/2025-09-19-Breathing-piano-relationship.md

 > Sakaguchi, Yutaka, and Eriko Aiba.
 "Relationship between musical characteristics and temporal breathing pattern in piano performance."
 Frontiers in human neuroscience 10 (2016): 381

+> To use this system, however, participants have to hold a tube in their mouth or to wear a gas mask, which causes considerable stress on them.

+> capnography is the best available method for this purpose.
+The nasal adaptor of the PCO2 sensor is small and lightweight, and is almost unnoticeable to the pianists once they start the performance.

 ## Main breathing related sfindings of the paper

 * (1) Mean breath interval was shortened for excerpts in faster tempi.